Gardner the Grinder: College Coach Details Minshew Before Mania

 ‘Coach, Tell Me Who My Receivers Are’

 Minshew has had to deal with competition at every step of his football journey.
 He fought off Nick Foles in Jacksonville, then the Jaguars drafted Trevor Lawrence.
-Now the 25-year-old is second on the depth chart behind Jalen Hurts in Philadelphia, although the cries for him to start are slowly seeping through the Schuylkill fog after one dominant game at The Meadowlands.
+Now the 25-year-old is second on the Philadelphia Eagles‘ depth chart behind Jalen Hurts, although the cries for him to start are slowly seeping through the Schuylkill fog after one dominant game at The Meadowlands.

 But that’s the way it’s always been.
 Wright, who “lightly” recruited Minshew coming out of high school, recalled the time he offered him a scholarship at Northwest.
 Minshew had accepted an academic ride at Troy University but they wouldn’t commit to him being the starter.
 Frustrated and bewildered, he took Wright’s call and made the decision to switch schools even after Wright explained that he had another quarterback in camp.
 Minshew didn’t care.

 His willingness to overcome the odds and prove people wrong goes back to a bitter recruiting process.
 Minshew believed he was a Division 1 talent in 2015, yet no offers came rolling in.
-(Later, they would including one in 2018 from Alabama where he almost shared a room with Hurts).
-That initial slight from the country’s top programs – particularly the Southeastern Conference, his backyard – didn’t sit well.
+Later, they would, including one in 2018 from Alabama where he almost shared a room with Hurts.
+But that initial slight from the country’s top programs – particularly the Southeastern Conference, his backyard – didn’t sit well.

 “True competitors don’t take that well,” Wright said.
 “Anybody who doubts him, that’s going to be fuel for the future.”